v4nbrisen0/vulnMgmt/README.md

 <br />
 <br />
 Look at the results of the credentialed scan.
-THere are more vulnerabilities listed now compared to when we ran a basic scan in the beginning of the lab:  <br/>
+There are more vulnerabilities listed now compared to when we ran a basic scan in the beginning of the lab.
+Nessus was able to find critical-rated vulnerabilities on the same VM now that it has credentials and more access:  <br/>
 <img src="https://imgur.com/2Q2cDPw.png" height="80%" width="80%" alt="Vulnerability Management Lab"/>
 <br />
+Nessus shows that the recommendation for remediating vulnerabilities is an update to Windows 10.
+In the VPR Top Threats tab, we see that the top threats are related to an outdated version of Windows 10.
 <img src="https://imgur.com/RaxtoPF.png" height="80%" width="80%" alt="Vulnerability Management Lab"/>
 <br />
+Below is an overview of the vulnerabilities on this VM:
 <img src="https://imgur.com/BSpnFPc.png" height="80%" width="80%" alt="Vulnerability Management Lab"/>
 <br />
 <br />